26.2 - the marathon: Marathon Training Diet Considerations

 High carbs, low carbs, no carbs?

-Complex carbohydrate intake from grains and pasta has long been recommended as the foundation of a running diet.
+foundation of a running diet.
 This of course contradicts the dietary counsel of anyone trying to lose or maintain weight.
 Since these articles are focused on marathon training we have to look at your needs during the weeks leading up to the marathon.
 This could well be different from your normal diet.
 You definitely need to make sure you eat sufficient carbohydrates to help provide the energy you need on longer runs.

 How much is enough?